marcellogalhardo/marcellogalhardo.dev/content/posts/idea-vim.md

 I've been using the [IDEA Vim plugin](https://www.jetbrains.com/help/idea/using-product-as-the-vim-editor.html) in Android Studio for a while.
 I only ever learned the basics with [Practical Vim](https://www.goodreads.com/book/show/13607232-practical-vim), but that's been enough.

-The best part is that even this small amount of Vim carries over everywhere: I can use the same workflow in [Android Studio](https://developer.android.com/studio), [VS Code](https://code.visualstudio.com), [iTerm](https://iterm2.com), or [Obsidian](https://obsidian.md).
+The best part is that even this small amount of Vim carries over everywhere: I can use the same editing style in [Android Studio](https://developer.android.com/studio), [VS Code](https://code.visualstudio.com), [iTerm](https://iterm2.com), or [Obsidian](https://obsidian.md).
 Most editor shortcuts I used to know are gone, and I don’t miss them.

 ## IDEA Vim config